«

 Polysteles represents sculpture, architecture and engineering.
 She carries a hammer and chisel.
 Polysteles inspires everything from bridges to statues to phone cases, pretty much anything concrete and three-dimensional.

 Zoe is the goddess of biology and life sciences.
 She helps anyone working with the wonders of life, from a simple gardener to a geneticist working with amino acids and DNA.
-Zoe is usually depicted with a hoe and a watering can.
+Zoe usually carries a hoe and a watering can.

 Euphrenia represents psychology, anthropology and other social sciences.
-She carries a small trident in the shape of the Greek letter psi, and is often seen sitting quietly and contemplating the depths of the human mind.
+She carries a small trident in the shape of the Greek letter psi while sitting quietly and contemplating the depths of the human mind.

 Abaxia is the muse of mathematics, logic and computer science.
 She is the primary inspiration for computer programmers and circuit designers.
-She is depicted carrying an abacus.
+She carries an abacus.

 Alexia is the muse of leadership and politics.
 She has inspired some of history’s greatest leaders, from wartime leaders like Abraham Lincoln and Winston Churchill, to pacifists like Mahatma Gandhi and Martin Luther King, Jr. Alexia carries a staff topped with a golden orb that represents the power of Apollo.